getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 GROUP BY replay_id
 ```

 There are limitations to this.
 For example, you can't filter by multiple error_ids at the same time.
-But for Sentry this optimization can be applied to nearly all of our customer's queries.
+In practice, this optimization can be applied to nearly all of our customer's queries.
 It also has the benefit of not consuming any memory which is a great win for a query operating in a memory-constrained environment.

 Evaluating the "performance" of a query has many dimensions.
 I've mentioned a couple throughout this post but one dimension in particular is the target of this optimization.
 Query latency.
 We know we can find a query's latency by inspecting the system's logs but how scientific is that?
 Query latency when measured against one or two or ten runs of a query has limited utility.
 You need a more extensive testing strategy to truly evaluate the latency impact of a change.
 Fortunately, ClickHouse includes a tool called `clickhouse-benchmark` for testing this.
 I'm able to access this utility by entering the following command: `docker exec clickhouse /usr/bin/clickhouse-benchmark`.